EzzatBoukhary/KillerBot/README.md

 - **Utility Commands**: Streamline server management with a collection of utility commands designed to simplify common tasks and enhance overall efficiency.

-- **Regular Updates and Support**: Benefit from dedicated support and frequent updates, ensuring that KillerBot remains relevant and responsive to the evolving needs of Discord communities.
+- **Regular Updates and Support**: Benefit from beta testing, dedicated support, and frequent updates, ensuring that KillerBot remains relevant and responsive to the evolving needs of Discord communities.

 ## Technologies Used